 (ii) B.Sc.
 Estate Management (5 years)

 At the beginning of the 2004/2005 academic session, more Engineering and Applied Sciences Programmes were added.
 The Department of Architecture was created and the Building Technology Programme came under the Department of Architecture and was headed by Professor E. A. Adeyemi.
 The Department of Building Technology was created at the beginning of the 2006/2007 academic session to take care of Building Technology Programme and Professor T. O. Mosaku became the pioneer Head of the Department.
+Over the years the affairs of the Department have been stirred by notable leaders such as Professor Ola I. Fagbenle, Dr. James D. Owolabi, and of recent Dr. Lekan M. Amusan.

 The Programme aims at providing efficient and effective manpower for the building industry.
 The aim will be achieved using the following objectives: